Persona 5 (2016)

 Take your time

 The main reason you’ll want to speed through these Palaces as quickly as possible is because of Persona 5’s calendar system, which makes time as precious a resource as SP.
 The game takes place over the course of about 6 months, where you’ll have (mostly) full control over how you spend your free time.
 Most of this free time is optimally spent increasing your skills (like Charm, and Kindness) or spending time with your confidants in order to increase your relationships, which are based on a ‘level’ system from 1 to 10.
 Having confidants at higher levels will unlock abilities that help you both in and out of combat.
 For example, you’ll want each of your battle party members to be at least level 2, in order to utilize their Baton Pass ability (to allow another member to follow up on a critical hit).
-Some other confidants, like teacher Kawakami, will allow you to ‘slack off’ in class and work on other things, like making infiltration tools, or reading a book.
+Other confidants, like teacher Kawakami (who will allow you to ‘slack off’ in class and work on other things, like making infiltration tools, or reading a book) afford invaluable options outside of Palaces.
 Each confidant has their own storyline, and benefits to raising your relationship with them; you’ll need to choose carefully who to prioritize, as it’s unlikely you’ll max them all out in a single playthrough – especially when playing for the first time.
 The only time this system becomes frustrating is when it feels unnecessarily limiting.
 There are sections of the game where the story will push you through days, or even a week of time, without allowing you any kind of agency.
 For instance, the game might tell you that you have a week off of school – you’re thinking, fantastic, time to catch up on some stuff I’ve been neglecting – when it actually just forces you through the entire week, allowing you to accomplish nothing.
 Even more frustrating are the infamous times when Morgana, your faithful companion and apparently a member of the sleep gestapo, forces you to go to bed and end the day when you’re wanting to get something done.
 Though these were fairly minor annoyances, it can feel restricting, like the game is tightening an arbitrary noose around your neck by limiting your (already limited) time.

 My friends over you